 Now you are outside the Solar system and a long, long way from our blue planet.
 Your next stop is the star that is closest to our Sun: Proxima Centauri.

-You have travelled a very long way.
+You have traveled a very long way.
 How far do you think?

 Proxima Centauri is what scientists call a red dwarf.
-It is a star that is smaller than the Sun (Proxima is around 7 times smaller), and it is obviously red in colour.
+It is a star that is smaller than the Sun (Proxima is around 7 times smaller), and it is obviously red in color.

 According to astrophysicists, red dwarves constitute the majority of the stars we know.